Harriet Tubman: Routes and methods

-Tubman's religious faith was another important resource as she ventured repeatedly into Maryland.
+Tubman's faith was another important resource as she ventured repeatedly into Maryland.
 The visions from her childhood head injury continued, and she saw them as divine premonitions.
 She spoke of "consulting with God", and trusted that He would keep her safe.
-Thomas Garrett once said of her, "I never met with any person of any color who had more confidence in the voice of God, as spoken direct to her soul."
-Her faith in the divine also provided immediate assistance.
+Garrett once said of her, "I never met with any person of any color who had more confidence in the voice of God, as spoken direct to her soul."
+Her faith also provided immediate assistance.
 She used spirituals as coded messages, warning fellow travelers of danger or to signal a clear path.
 She sang versions of "Go Down Moses" and changed the lyrics to indicate that it was either safe or too dangerous to proceed.
 As she led escapees across the border, she would call out, "Glory to God and Jesus, too.
 One more soul is safe!"
+In a dictated letter to a friend, she said, "God set the North Star in the heavens; He gave me the strength in my limbs; He meant I should be free."

-She carried a revolver, and was not afraid to use it: The gun afforded protection from the ever-present slave catchers and their dogs.
-Tubman also purportedly threatened to shoot any escaped person traveling with her who tried to turn back on the journey since that would threaten the safety of the remaining group.
-Tubman told the tale of one man who insisted he was going to go back to the plantation when morale got low among a group of escapees.
-She pointed the gun at his head and said, "You go on or die."
-Several days later, the man who had initially wavered, safely crossed into Canada with the rest of the group.
+She carried a revolver as protection from slave catchers and their dogs.
+Tubman also threatened to shoot anyone who tried to turn back since that would risk the safety of the remaining group, as well as anyone who helped them on the way.
+Tubman spoke of one man who insisted he was going to go back to the plantation.
+She pointed the gun at his head and said, "Go on or die."
+Several days later, the man who wavered crossed into Canada with the rest of the group.